DePaul Blue Demons men's basketball

 The DePaul Blue Demons men's basketball program is the NCAA Division I intercollegiate men's basketball program of DePaul University in Chicago, Illinois.
 The team competes in the Big East Conference.
+DePaul's last NCAA tournament victory was in 2004.
+DePaul's NCAA tournament record since the end of the 1991–92 season is 1–2, spanning the last 30 tournaments played.

 The Blue Demons play home games at Wintrust Arena at the McCormick Place convention center on Chicago's Near South Side.

 History

-DePaul was an independent from 1923 to 1991.
+DePaul was an independent from 1923 to 1991, despite having a team since 1908.
 It joined the Great Midwest Conference in 1991 which later merged with the Metro Conference in 1995 to become Conference USA, in which DePaul was a member through 2005.
 DePaul left for the Big East Conference in 2005 and was a member until 2012 when it joined the reconfigured Big East in 2013.

 Early history (1923–1942)

 Robert L. Stevenson was the first head coach in DePaul basketball history.
 In his one season as coach during the 1923–24 season, he coached the Blue Demons to a record of 8–6.
 Harry Adams was head coach for the 1924–25 season and finished with a record of 6–13.
 Eddie Anderson was head coach from 1925 to 1929 and compiled an overall record of 37–26.

 In 1929, Jim Kelly became head coach at DePaul where he compiled a record of 99–22 in his 7 seasons as coach before leaving in 1936.
 Tom Haggerty coached DePaul from 1936 to 1940 and compiled an overall record of 63–32.
 Bill Wendt coached DePaul for 2 seasons from 1940 to 1941 and had a record of 23–20.